Do you sometimes feel extreme worry and restlessness? Do you feel your heartbeat go faster? Do you often feel irritable or struggle to fall asleep?

-The two have different and distinct psychological features.
+According to this Hypnotherapist Manchester, The two have different and distinct psychological features.
 People with anxiety worry about what’s happening at the moment and what might take place in the future.
 And in the middle of their worrying, their thoughts race uncontrollably.

 They also think about death too often.
 They think about ways how dangers can get to them and kill them.